baites/baites.github.io/_posts/2029-02-06-tuning-systems-by-simple-actions.md

 * real tuning system $\phi: \mathbb{R} \rightarrow \mathbb{R}; g \mapsto g$, resulting in pitch class is $\mathbb{R}$,
 * equal temperament tuning system $\phi: \mathbb{Z} \rightarrow \mathbb{Z}; g \mapsto g$, and then pitch class is $\mathbb{Z}$,
 * $p_n$-limit tuning system $\phi: \mathbb{Z}^n \rightarrow \mathbb{Q}; g \mapsto \prod^n\_{i=1} p^{g\_i}\_i$ so the pitch class is $\mathbb{Z}^n$.

+## Disclaimer

+{% include statement/disclaimer %}
+THE \"KNOWLEDGE\" IS PROVIDED \"AS IS\", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE \"KNOWLEDGE\" OR THE USE OR OTHER DEALINGS OF THE \"KNOWLEDGE\".
+{% include statement/end %}

+Expect conceptual errors and constant updates to the whole blog series.
+Be skeptical and critical of this series content. **Ultimately, you are responsible for the information you consume.**

 ## References